Turnout

 Evaluate the Consequences of Ignoring IRS Notices

-Many people find it overwhelming when they receive communications from the IRS, leading them to wonder, why would IRS send me a letter, and ignoring these messages can result in serious consequences.
-We understand that dealing with tax issues can be stressful, and the last thing you want is to face increasing penalties or legal actions like wage garnishments or asset seizures.
-For instance, did you know that the IRS imposes a failure-to-pay penalty of 0.5% of the unpaid tax amount for each month the debt remains unpaid?
-This can add up to a maximum of 25%!
-Plus, unpaid taxes accrue interest daily, which only adds to your financial burden.
+Many people find it overwhelming when they receive communications from the IRS, leading them to wonder about their implications, and ignoring these messages can result in serious consequences.
+We understand that dealing with tax issues can be stressful, and the last thing you want is to face penalties like wage garnishments or asset seizures.
+For instance, did you know that the IRS imposes a failure-to-respond penalty?
+This can add up to a significant amount!
+Plus, interest accrues on unpaid taxes, which only adds to your financial burden.

 This flowchart shows what happens when you ignore IRS notices.
 Start at the top with receiving a notice, then follow the arrows to see how ignoring it can lead to penalties, interest, and even legal actions.